The OPHA Board of Directors

 Julie supports the Nurse-Family Partnership and Babies First! nurse home visiting programs for the Maternal and Child Health section of the Oregon Health Authority.
 She believes that home visiting changes lives and is honored to be a part of this work for over six years.
 Prior to joining the MCH team, Julie worked at various times as a pediatric medical and adult trauma nurse, an epidemiologist, a biostatistician, and a Peace Corps Volunteer.

-Sharon Coryell is an epidemiologist who earned her master’s degree from Oregon Health and Science University.
+Sharon Coryell, MPH, is an epidemiologist who earned her master’s degree from Oregon Health and Science University.
 She has dedicated the past nine years to work at the Oregon Health Authority in Health Promotions and Chronic Disease Prevention as Tobacco Epidemiologist.

 Sharon has also spent the last four years working within a community-based organization, applying her epidemiological expertise to support housing initiatives.
 By collaborating with the community and partners, Sharon has addressed local health disparities and promoted health equity, ensuring that the houseless population in Clackamas County receive the support and resources they need.
 These dual roles have allowed Sharon to influence public health policy and practice and make a tangible difference at the community level.